Notice of Pre-AIA or AIA Status

 Re claim 12:

-the filter unit structure (Fig. 2) further comprises a second ceramic filter structure (Modified Fig. 2 above - J (person having ordinary skill in the art would recognize element J as a type of second ceramic filter structure; element J corresponds to an element 14 which is described as ceramic filter structure in Paras 23-25)) fixed to the ceramic filter structure (Modified Fig. 2 above - A) with the first electrical heating plate or the second electrical heating plate (Modified Fig. 2 above - D) in between (see Fig. 1, Modified Fig. 2 above, and Para 23 - “…Fig. 2 is a perspective view showing the structure of a filter device guilt in the filter housing 11…”), the second ceramic filter structure (Modified Fig. 2 above - J) includes a second ceramic insulator (Modified Fig. 2 above - K (person having ordinary skill in the art would recognize element K as a type of second ceramic insulator; element K corresponds to an element 14a which is an “alumina ceramic mesh” per Para 24)), and a gas outlet (Modified Fig. 2 above - L (person having ordinary skill in the art would recognize element L as a type of gas outlet of element J)) is formed at one end (Modified Fig. 2 above - M (person having ordinary skill in the art would recognize element M as a type of one end of element J)) of the second ceramic insulator (Modified Fig. 2 above - J) such that an exhaust gas passing through the first electrical heating plate (Modified Fig. 2 above - H) or the second electrical heating plate (Modified Fig. 2 above - I) is discharged (see Modified Fig. 2 above, Figs. 1-3, and Para 23).
+the filter unit structure (Fig. 4-5) further comprises a second ceramic filter structure (Modified Fig. 2 above - J (person having ordinary skill in the art would recognize element J as a type of second ceramic filter structure; element J corresponds to an element 14 which is described as ceramic filter structure in Paras 23-25)) fixed to the first ceramic filter structure (Modified Fig. 2 above - A) with the first electrical heating plate or the second electrical heating plate (Modified Fig. 2 above - D) in between (see Fig. 1, Modified Fig. 2 above, and Para 23 - “…Fig. 2 is a perspective view showing the structure of a filter device guilt in the filter housing 11…”), the second ceramic filter structure (Modified Fig. 2 above - J) includes a second ceramic insulator (Modified Fig. 2 above - K (person having ordinary skill in the art would recognize element K as a type of second ceramic insulator; element K corresponds to an element 14a which is an “alumina ceramic mesh” per Para 24)), and a gas outlet (Modified Fig. 2 above - L (person having ordinary skill in the art would recognize element L as a type of gas outlet of element J)) is formed at one end (Modified Fig. 2 above - M (person having ordinary skill in the art would recognize element M as a type of one end of element J)) of the second ceramic insulator (Modified Fig. 2 above - J) such that the exhaust gas (shown as arrows in Figs. 1-5 per description in Para 23) passing through the first electrical heating plate (Modified Fig. 2 above - H) or the second electrical heating plate (Modified Fig. 2 above - I) is discharged (see Modified Fig. 2 above, Figs. 1-3, and Para 23).

 Re claim 14: